 Key Features:

-ForgeRock Identity Platform is a comprehensive identity and access management solution designed to help organizations manage, secure, and govern the identities of users, devices, and APIs across on-premise, cloud, and hybrid environments.
+Ping Identity is a comprehensive identity and access management solution designed to help organizations manage, secure, and govern the identities of users, devices, and APIs across on-premise, cloud, and hybrid environments.
 It offers a flexible, extensible platform to meet the growing identity needs of enterprises, with a focus on delivering seamless and secure access experiences.

 The ForgeRock Identity Platform is built to deliver identity solutions across multiple use cases, including workforce IAM, consumer IAM, and IoT (Internet of Things) management.
 The platform helps organizations achieve compliance with industry regulations and improves user experience with frictionless access.